kristycy-yiu/ds_team5_diabetes/README.md

 **Business Problem:**
 Diabetes is a rapidly growing public health and economic challenge, driving substantial long-term costs for healthcare systems due to complications, hospitalizations, and chronic disease management.
 Early detection and intervention are critical to reducing these burdens, yet many cases of early-stage diabetes go undiagnosed until symptoms become severe.

 A key obstacle in achieving timely diagnosis is the lack of gender-sensitive risk assessment tools.
 Current screening models and predictive algorithms often treat male and female patients as a single homogeneous group, overlooking potential differences in how symptoms present and progress across genders.
-This one-size-fits-all approach may result in delayed identification of at-risk individuals, inefficient resource utilization, and missed opportunities for early preventive care.
+This one-size-fits-all approach may result in delayed identification of at-risk patients, inefficient resource utilization, and missed opportunities for early preventive care.

 This project addresses this gap by using the Early Stage Diabetes Risk Prediction dataset to explore and identify gender-based differences in the predictors of early-stage diabetes.
 Understanding how symptom patterns vary between men and women can help primary care providers and healthcare organizations:
 * Develop more precise screening models that tailor risk prediction to patient demographics.
-* Improve triage and follow-up protocols for individuals presenting with early diabetes symptoms.
+* Improve triage and follow-up protocols for patients presenting with early diabetes symptoms.
 * Reduce long-term healthcare costs by enabling earlier, gender-informed interventions that prevent complications.

 By uncovering actionable insights into gender differences in symptom presentation, this analysis supports evidence-based decision-making and strengthens healthcare systems’ ability to deliver proactive, personalized, and cost-effective diabetes management strategies.